raineorshine/npm-check-updates/README.md

     --configFilePath         rc config file path (default: ./) --configFileName         rc config file name (default: .ncurc.{json,yml,js})
-    --dep                    check only a specific section(s) of dependencies: prod|dev|peer|optional|bundle (comma-delimited)
+    --cwd                    Used as current working directory for `spawn` in npm listing --dep                    check only a specific section(s) of dependencies: prod|dev|peer|optional|bundle (comma-delimited)
     -e, --error-level        set the error-level.
 1: exits with error code 0 if no